Shirishalavudya/M2_EmbSys/Project/1_Requirements/readme.md

 # Objectives:

-The mai objective of home automation system is to help handicapped and aged people that will enable them to control home appliances and alert them in critical situations.
+The main objective of home automation system is to help handicapped and aged people that will enable them to control home appliances and alert them in critical situations.

 # Benifits: